mariehein/BackToTheRoots/README.md

 ### 1D scan for classifier X and input_set A:

 Performed for:
-- X="BDT" and A in ["baseline", "extended3", "kitchensink"]
+- X = "BDT" and A in ["baseline", "extended3", "kitchensink"]
-- X="NN" and A="baseline"
+- X = "NN" and A = "baseline"

 ```
     sig = (0 100 200 300 400 500 750 1000 1200 1500 2000)